adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Breland/Breland.md

     3. Something about the weather
     4. The virtues of democracy
     5. The wisdom of Beggar Dane (A newspaper author)
+17. **Pre-Galifar Name:** Wroat

+## Summary
+In the wake of the Last War, Breland is one of the most powerful nations in Khorvaire.
+Possessing a large population and abundant resources, Breland leads the continent in industry.

+The Brelish are known for their pragmatism and independence.
+They lack the discipline of Karrns and the faith of the Thranes, but they excel at finding innovative solutions to problems.
+The Brelish also have a talent for intrigue and subterfuge.
+The King’s Dark Lanterns is one of the finest intelligence agencies in Khorvaire, rivaled only by House Phiarlan and the Trust of Zilargo.
+The dark side of these aptitudes is a strong streak of cynicism, which allows crime and corruption to flourish in Brelish cities and temples.
+The Sovereign Host is the dominant religion of Breland, but in general the Brelish aren’t as devout as citizens of other nations.

+King Boranel ir’Wynarn rules Breland in conjunction with an elected parliament.
+Boranel is a popular leader celebrated for his exploits during the Last War, but his children have yet to prove themselves, and a growing movement advocates for abandoning royal rule when Boranel passes.

 ## History
    **-38,00 YK: **The first of the [goblinoid](https://eberron.fandom.com/wiki/Goblinoids) kingdoms rises in the area that will one day become [Breland](https://eberron.fandom.com/wiki/Breland) and [Darguun](https://eberron.fandom.com/wiki/Darguun).